agileware/content-views-civicrm-data-processor/README.md

 Content Views Pro is not required for this plugin to function.
 Content Views Pro provides a "live filters" feature in Content Views.
 If you want to use this feature then we recommend purchasing a [Content Views Pro subscription](https://www.contentviewspro.com/).

-The following patch [patches/filter.patch](https://github.com/agileware/content-views-civicrm-data-processor/blob/master/patches/filter.patch) needs to be applied to the **Content Views** plugin to then enable the CiviCRM options to be shown in the Filter Settings tab when using Content Views Pro.
+The following patch [patches/filter.patch](https://github.com/agileware/content-views-civicrm-data-processor/blob/master/patches/filter.patch) needs to be applied to the **Content Views** plugin (_not the Content Views Pro plugin_).
+This will then enable the CiviCRM and Data Processor options to be shown in the Filter Settings tab when using Content Views Pro.

 ### Add a live filter for contact name